-Inside: Just in time for Christmas, learn how to make Primitive Scrap Fabric Tree Ornaments from fabric remnants, cinnamon sticks, and buttons.
+Inside: Just in time for Christmas, learn how to make DIY Primitive Scrap Fabric Tree Ornaments from fabric remnants, cinnamon sticks, and buttons with our helpful step-by-step tutorial and video.

 Crafters of all ages will enjoy creating cozy Scrap Fabric Tree Ornaments to gift or keep this holiday season.